-- The School will investigate, as appropriate, reported incidents of student misbehaviour. - The School will ensure that relevant staff receive adequate and appropriate training for the conduct of any investigations, including in respect of the recording of evidence and the taking of witness statements. - The School will provide adequate non-contact time for the conduct of investigations. - The School will notify the police and other relevant bodies of incidents where it is appropriate to do so and will always do so in the case of weapons, knives and extreme or child pornography. - Parents will be informed at an appropriate stage that an investigation is underway. - The School will complete investigations within a reasonable timescale and not normally exceeding four working days. - The School will ensure that appropriate feedback from any investigation undertaken is provided to relevant persons together with recommendations for action. - A copy of the results of all investigations undertaken will be held on record until such time as the student leaves the School.
+- The School will investigate, as appropriate, reported incidents of student misbehaviour. - The School will ensure that relevant staff receive adequate and appropriate training for the conduct of any investigations, including in respect of the recording of evidence and the taking of witness statements. - The School will provide adequate non-contact time for the conduct of investigations. - The School will notify the police and other relevant bodies of incidents where it is appropriate to do so and will always do so in the case of weapons, knives, extremism, drugs or child pornography. - Parents will be informed at an appropriate stage that an investigation is underway. - The School will complete investigations within a reasonable timescale and not normally exceeding four working days. - The School will ensure that appropriate feedback from any investigation undertaken is provided to relevant persons together with recommendations for action. - A copy of the results of all investigations undertaken will be held on record until such time as the student leaves the School.
 Where an investigation finds that there is no case to be heard, the report will be held by the School but will not be kept within the student's file.
+All incidents are recorded on the school's secure pupil record within Bromcom system.